factorhouse/hsx/README.md

   (hsx/memo-clear!))
 ```

-This will clear the component cache after code change.
+This will clear the component cache after a code change.

 ### How are props handled?